Žitineni

 Žitineni (Житинени, Zhitinen; Jitnenik) is a village in the municipality of Centar Župa, North Macedonia.

 Demographics

 Žitineni (Zhitinen) is recorded in the Ottoman defter of 1467 as a village in the vilayet of Upper Dibra, part of the timar of Kara Ahmed.
 The settlement was recorded as abandoned.

+According to Ottoman tahrir defters from the 1520s, 16 villages (all present-day Centar Župa villages) associated with Kala-i Kodžadžik had no Muslim population.
+However, the Muslim population increased in subsequent years.
+This was likely part of the Islamization of Macedonia under Turkish rule.

 Žitineni has traditionally been inhabited by Orthodox Macedonian and a Turks (Torbeši) population.
-A few Albanians live in the village alongside the Turks Muslim population in Žitineni.
+A few Albanians live in the village alongside the Turks (Torbeši) Muslim population in Žitineni.

 As of the 2021 census, Žitineni had 258 residents with the following ethnic composition: